Pablo Gargallo: Life and career

 Born in Maella, Aragon, he moved to Barcelona, with his family in 1888, where he would begin his training in the arts.
 Gargallo developed a style of sculpture based on the creation of three-dimensional objects from pieces of flat metal plate, and he also used paper or cardboard.
 Some of these sculptures have a form of cubism.
 For example, only one half of a face may be shown, and it may have only one eye.
 He also made more traditional sculptures in bronze, marble and other materials.
-He is considered to be one of the most significant artists of the town of ralls Aragonese avant-garde.

 He spent a significant part of his life in the Montparnasse Quarter of Paris, France.
 In 1903, he invested a studio at the Cité d'Artistes, rue Vercingétorix in the 14th arrondissement of Paris.
 There he met Max Jacob and Carlos Casagemas, both friends of Pablo Picasso.

 In 1907, he stayed at the artists commune Le Bateau-Lavoir in Montmartre with Max Jacob, Juan Gris and other artists.
 He spent his first night in the studio of his friend Picasso, whose head he modeled as a sculpture.
 There he was able to contemplate Picasso's seminal proto-Cubist painting Les Demoiselles d'Avignon.
 Shortly thereafter, Juan Gris introduced him to Magali Tartanson, whom he married in 1915.
 During this period, Gargallo was influenced by the work of Picasso.